amokk/leech/README.rst

 Script will create temporary file in $TMP (/tmp by default): ``$TMP/leech.lunch``
 - contains downloaded feed.

+It will also create ``.leech.db`` with list of alredy downloaded files in
+$PERSISTENCE or in $DOWNLOADS_DIR if $PERSISTENCE is not set (by default).
+This file contains MD5 sum of downloaded URLs and time when it happened.
+DB is periodically cleared, old (not needed) records are deleted.

 Files matched ``config/downloads`` rules goes directly to DOWNLOADS_DIR.
 In case of incomplete file retrieval, wget will resume download.